-New York, 28 April 2023
+New York, 31 May 2023

-The financial statements of the United Nations Joint Staff Pension Fund ("the Fund") for the year ended 31 December 2022 have been prepared in accordance with the Regulations, Rules and Pension Adjustment System of the Fund1, International Public Sector Accounting Standards (IPSAS) as issued by the International Public Sector Accounting Standard Board and International Accounting Standard (IAS) 26, Accounting and Reporting by Retirement Benefit Plans as issued by the International Accounting Standards Board (IASB).
-The summary of significant accounting policies applied in the preparation of the financial statements.
+The financial statements of the United Nations Joint Staff Pension Fund ("the Fund") for the year ended 31 December 2022 have been prepared in accordance with the Regulations, Rules and Pension Adjustment System of the Fund1, International Public Sector Accounting Standards (IPSAS) as issued by the International Public Sector Accounting Standards Board and International Accounting Standard (IAS) 26, Accounting and Reporting by Retirement Benefit Plans as issued by the International Accounting Standards Board (IASB).
+The summary of significant accounting policies applied in the preparation of the financial statements is included in the notes to the financial statements.
 The notes provide additional information on and clarification of the financial activities undertaken by the Fund during the period covered by these statements.